 Guaranteed Protection Universal Life:

-The policy does have cash value that can be tapped—and a built-in chronic illness rider can help pay for healthcare costs if needed—but Guaranteed Protection is designed for policyholders who want to be certain a substantial death benefit (and the resultant liquidity) will be available for beneficiaries or the insured’s estate.
+The policy does have a cash value that can be tapped—and a built-in chronic illness rider can help pay for healthcare costs if needed—but Guaranteed Protection is designed for policyholders who want to be certain a substantial death benefit (and the resultant liquidity) will be available for beneficiaries or the insured’s estate.

 Available Life Insurance Riders